Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 conf.high   12.77705
 ----------  -------------

-However, we can see that the data will defy an accurate fit by looking at figure \@ref(fig:gamdiagram).
+We can see that the data will defy an accurate fit by looking at figure \@ref(fig:gamdiagram).

 <div class="figure" style="text-align: center">